kaleemkb/Asp.Net-Core-Inventory-Order-Management-System/README.md

 - **Originally Forked From: (https://github.com/go2ismail/Asp.Net-Core-Inventory-Order-Management-System).**

 # Open For Contributions:
-This fork right here is open for anyone who would like to contribute to the project.
+This Repository is open for contributions from anyone.
+Feel free to experiment with the Repo and push useful contributions.